OWASP/www-board-candidates/bil_corry.md

 #### How will you help OWASP to provide an even better user experience to our target audience via our websites and GitHub organization?

+Modifying the website to provide a better user experience is an operational issue handled by the Foundation Executive Director and Staff.
+The Board can call this out as a priority and can provide resources, but ultimately the Foundation Executive Director and Staff are responsible for this.

 #### What kind of specific partnerships would be beneficial for improving OWASP recognition and collaboration with the broader security community?